-A clone is a plant grown from the cutting from another plant.
-It is genetically identical to the original plant (commonly known as the mother plant).
-Plant cloning is a common method used to produce a large amount of plants with the exactly the same characteristics.
-Growing a clone instead of starting a new plant from seed has two advantages.
-The first, obviously, is that the clone will reach maturity faster than one starting from seed.
-The other advantage is that you know exactly what you are getting — same taste, size, hardiness, color, or any other attribute you love about your mother plant.
+A clone is a plant grown from a cutting from another plant.
+It is genetically identical to the original plant (commonly known as the parent plant or mother plant).
+Plant cloning is a common method used to produce a large number of plants with exactly the same characteristics.

-A fast rooting clone begins with a good cutting.
+Successful plant cloning begins with a good cutting of mother plants.
 Begin your cut below a growing node.

 Depending on the plant you are growing, you may have two or three intermediate nodes between the top and bottom.
 Strip all but the top set of leaves.
-A number of growers go a step farther and clip the tips off of the remaining leaves.
-Monty Don, host of BBC’s wildly popular BBC’s Gardeners’ World, is a proponent of clipping the leaves.
+Many growers go a step farther and clip the tips off of the remaining leaves.
+Monty Don, the host of BBC’s wildly popular BBC Gardeners’ World, is a proponent of clipping the leaves.
 “The more leaves it has, the more moisture is lost.”